MichaelXi3/timeflow/public/icons/README.md

 - icon-384x384.png
 - icon-512x512.png

-For now, you can use a placeholder by creating a simple colored square with the TimeFlow logo or initials.
+For now, you can use a placeholder by creating a simple colored square with the DomainFlow logo or initials.